allan-bonadio/squishy_electron_4/docGen/docSrc/glossary.md

 milli - A prefix that means one thousandth.
 So a milligram is 1/1000 of a gram, and a millimeter is 1/1000 of a meter.

+millipsi or milli𝜓 - a unit that represents 1/1000 of the particle or its probability.
+See also 𝜓.
+It's really a pure number, but sometimes sit's handy to have a unit for it, usually applied to datapoints in the wave.

 **N**

 nano - prefix means one-billionth.
 (9 decimal places)